CynthiaNapoleon/FlightOperation_Analytics/SQLqueries.md

 FROM crew_incident
 GROUP BY Incident_type;

--- d) Base Safety Health Index
+-- d) Which regional bases are the "Safety Leaders" vs. our highest risk hotspots?
+(Comparing normalized Incident_Rate_Per_Crew).
 ---Normalizes data to compare small bases and large hubs fairly.
 CREATE VIEW vw_BaseSafetyHealth AS
 WITH BaseIncidents AS (